hernan-erasmo/overlord-rs/crates/profito-rs/README.md

 - **overlord-shared**: Common types and AAVE bindings
 - **mev-share**: MEV-Share client for bundle submission
 - **tokio**: Async runtime for concurrent processing

-$FinalCollateralReceived = RawCollateralReceived × (1 - slippage)$

-$NetProfit = FinalCollateralReceived - DebtRepaid - GasCost$

-### 2. Why would we ever want to ask for a refund ETH amount? (only saw this on beaver, btw)
-TBA

-### 3. What exactly is `slippage rate`?
-Do we even need to account for it?
-$SlippageRate$ is already described above, and it's required because you need to account for the full round trip of the asset.
-Meaning that if you start with ETH, for example, and use it to liquidate a position for which you might get a different asset as reward, you need to conver that asset back to ETH in order to settle that profit (or loss).
-You can always keep the reward asset, but you expose yourself to fluctuations on it's price.

-### 4. If `CLOSE_FACTOR_HF_THRESHOLD` < HF < 1, then only 50% of the debt can be liquidated.
-If HF < `CLOSE_FACTOR_HF_THRESHOLD`, then 100% of the debt can be liquidated.
-Is `CLOSE_FACTOR_HF_THRESHOLD` an attribute of the reserve?

-No, `CLOSE_FACTOR_HF_THRESHOLD` is hardcoded into the [LiquidationLogic](https://github.com/aave/aave-v3-core/blob/782f51917056a53a2c228701058a6c3fb233684a/contracts/protocol/libraries/logic/LiquidationLogic.sol#L68C27-L68C63) contract, and it's defined as 0.95e18.
-If the HF is below 1, but above that, then only 50% can be liquidated.
-If it's under that value, then you can liquidate 100% of whatever debt you choose.